kabaehr/training-angular2/Exercises/Exercise 3/README.md

 ### Tasks ###

-1. Extend the Overview HTML and add a delete button in every row
+1. Extend the Overview HTML and add a delete button in every row of the expenses table

-2. Add a method in the overview component that deletes an expense and is called when the user clicks the delete button in the browser.
+2. Add a method in the overview component that deletes an expense and is called when the user clicks the delete button to delete an expense.

 3. Extend the expense-service so it can send an HTTP DELETE request to the backend in order to effectively delete an expense.